ShreyaShirur4/ShreyaShirur4/README.md

 ---

 ## 🧑‍💻 About Me
-- MCA pursuing student with a strong interest in **Cloud & DevOps**
+- MCA student specializing in Java, Full Stack Development, and Cloud Technologies
-- Hands-on experience with **Java, Python, SQL, and Linux scripting**
+- Hands-on experience with Java, Spring Boot, ReactJS, SQL, and REST APIs
-- Currently learning **AWS services and DevOps tools**
+- Skilled in backend development, web applications, and database management
+- AWS Certified Cloud Practitioner with cloud fundamentals knowledge
-- Passionate about **automation, scalable systems, and backend development**
+- Passionate about learning new technologies and building scalable solutions
+- Seeking opportunities in Software Development and Cloud roles

 ---